marisarpo/horizons-week02/day2/5_horello/README.md

 and add the "Add card" button here.
 Try creating this one using the `button` tag (rather than a plain `div` or `span`).
-1. **reload to see your changes**: You should see your first fully-styled card!
+1. **reload to see your changes**: You should see your first fully-styled list container!

 [ss-02a]: ./img/ss-02a.png

 ## Part 3: Cards

+In this part we're going to style the last core element, the card.

 Screenshots:
 - [goal (single card, single list)][ss-03a]
 - [goal (multiple cards, multiple lists)][ss-03b]

-In this part we're going to style the last core element, the card.
+1. **add PART 3 styles**: Look for `/** PART 3 CSS here */` and fill in
-Continue filling in the missing styles based on the [specs].
-Reload and you should see your first card, properly styled, sitting on top of your first list.
+the missing styles, based on the [specs].
+1. **reload to see your changes**: You should see your first card, properly styled, sitting on top of your first list.

-Next, we're going to add an icon to the card to indicate that the card contains more text--check out how this looks on the [live version][live] All cards have a title, and some cards have a description as well.
+1. **add an icon**: This will indicate that the card contains more text--check out how this looks on the [live version][live].
 For the cards that contain a description, we need a visual indication since the description isn't visible before tapping on the card to open it up.

-Bootstrap ships with a handy set of icons, called [glyphicons], that we can use throughout our app.
-Take a look at the list of icons and you should see lots that looks familiar: icons for sending mail, lists and grids of content, volume, etc. For now we'll stick with the icons built in to Bootstrap, but there are many other fantastic resources for icons--see a few of our favorites, below.
+    1. look up Bootstrap [glyphicons]

-Find the `glyphicon-align-left` icon and add it at the bottom left corner of the card, like in the live version.
-Use the `.card-more` class to style the element.
-Since you made it this far--by now you're a veritable HTML rockstar--you'll have to figure out where to put the HTML for the icon on your own.
+    1. find the `glyphicon-align-left` icon and add it at the bottom left corner of the card (*use the `.card-more` class to style the element*)
+    1. you'll have to figure out where to put the HTML for the icon on your own

-Take a moment to reload and behold your work thus far.
-Your first card and list are fully styled.
+1. **reload to see your changes**: You should see that your first card and list are fully styled.

 Up to this point--and for the rest of today--the elements you've added aren't tied to any real data (that will change tomorrow when things will really come to life).
 But we can add more hardcoded elements to get a better sense for what our app will look like once we've entered more data.
 Using the list and card elements that you've already created, try adding multiple lists and multiple cards with varying amounts of data, like you see in the live version.

-Think your web app looks awesome?
-You ain't seen nuthin' yet!
-Lace up your coding shoes because things are about to get a little cray-cray.

 - Icon resources (optional):
   - [Glyphicons][glyphicons-orig]